pakeke-constructor/umg-mod-monorepo/items/readme.md

 -- Item stacks are just entities.
 -- Here are the main components:

-itemName = "banana" -- item name must be unique!
+itemName = "banana" -- display name:

 itemDescription = "A long yellow fruit"